Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: The stack of log-canonically polarised Gorenstein curves

 \subsection{Levels and strata}

 We introduce our main character. \begin{definition} Let $\calG_{1,n}$ denote the moduli stack whose objects are families of Gorenstein curves $C\to S$ of arithmetic genus one, marked with $n$ smooth and distinct points $p_1,\ldots,p_n\colon S\to C$, and such that the log canonical line bundle $\logcan_{C/S}=\omega_{C/S}(p_1+\ldots+p_n)$ is relatively ample. \end{definition} The request that $\logcan_C$ be ample implies that every branch of an elliptic $m$-fold point contains at least one special point (marking or node), and every other rational component contains at least three special points (this coincides with the usual Deligne--Mumford stability).
 It follows that $\calG_{1,n}$ parametrises curves with at worst elliptic $n$-fold points.
 An elliptic $m$-fold point such that every branch contains exactly one special point has automorphism group $\Gm$ \cite[\S 2.1]{SmythI}, and these are the only points with infinite stabiliser. \begin{lemma} The stack $\calG_{1,n}$ is a quasi-separated algebraic stack of finite type and with affine diagonal over $\Spec(\ZZ[\frac{1}{6}])$.
 It is irreducible of dimension $n$, and smooth in codimension $6$.
-In particular, it is a smooth stack for $n\leq 5$, and it has a single singular point for $n=6$. \end{lemma} \begin{proof} The stack of all curves $\Ucal_{1,n}$ is algebraic and locally of finite type over $\Spec(\ZZ)$, see \cite[Appendix B]{SmythTowards} by Hall.
-The conditions that $\logcan$ be (i) a line bundle, and (ii) ample are both open, hence $\Gcal_{1,n}\subseteq \Ucal_{1,n}$ is an open algebraic substack.
-Quasi-compactness of $\Gcal_{1,n}$, quasi-compactness and affineness of its diagonal all follow from the previous discussion.
-Every isolated curve singularity of genus one is smoothable.
-The last statement follows from the deformation theory of elliptic $m$-fold points \cite[\S4.3]{SmythII}. \end{proof}
+In particular, it is a smooth stack for $n\leq 5$, and it has a single singular point for $n=6$. \end{lemma} \begin{proof} The stack of all curves $\Ucal_{1,n}$ is algebraic, locally of finite type and quasi-separated over $\Spec(\ZZ)$, see \cite[Appendix B]{SmythTowards} by Hall or \cite[\href{https://stacks.math.columbia.edu/tag/0DSS}{Lemma 0DSS}]{stacks-project}.
+The conditions that $\logcan$ be (i) a line bundle, and (ii) ample are both open, hence $\Gcal_{1,n}\subseteq \Ucal_{1,n}$ is an open algebraic substack and in particular locally of finite type and quasi-separated.

+Observe that for any object $\pi\colon (C,p_1,\ldots,p_n)\to S$ of $\Gcal_{1,n}$ the relative ampleness of $\omega_{\pi}(p_1+\ldots +p_n)$ implies that the number of irreducible components of the geometric fiber is universally bounded by a value $d$; this implies that the stack $\Gcal_{1,n}$ is actually contained in the stack $\mathcal{U}_{1,n,d}$ of curves with a universally bounded number of components, which is quasi-compact \cite[Corollary B.3]{SmythTowards}.